2600hz/kazoo/applications/tasks/doc/rates.md

 When `data.status` changes from `executing`, the task is completed.

+Once the rate import is done, check out the [rates API](../../crossbar/doc/rates.md) to see how to rate a DID via the API.

 !!! note
     By default, there is a generous pause built into the system to avoid overloading the system.
 You can speed up task processing by decreasing the pause, in milliseconds (at the expense of more database load): `sup kapps_config set_default tasks wait_after_row_ms 100`